digitalfabrik/cms/wp-content/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.6.3 =
+* Updated for WordPress 4.8 and TinyMCE 4.6.3.

+= 4.5.6 =
+* Updated for WordPress 4.7.4 and TinyMCE 4.5.6.
+* Fixed PHP notice after importing settings.

 = 4.4.3 =
 * Updated for WordPress 4.7 and TinyMCE 4.4.3.